amralsaleeh/amralsaleeh/README.md

 ## Hi there 👋
+I am deeply passionate about tackling complex and impactful problems that profoundly affect people's lives.

 <!--
 **amralsaleeh/amralsaleeh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.